GentlemanHal/ring-curl/README.md

 ### Middleware

 There is middleware included to automatically log every request as curl.
+This middleware should be the last middleware in the chain, this will ensure the request has been properly modified by all the other middleware.

 ```clojure
 (require [ring-curl.middleware :refer :all])